Penal Code 487 defines what is grand theft in California, another of the crimes against property. Like petty theft, it is considered a crime.

 - The testimony of at least two witnesses; or

-- The testimony of a witness and additional evidence.
+- Witness testimony and additional evidence.

-Theft by trick
+Grand Theft by Trick

 The elements that legally define grand theft by trick are these: